 Use Canva for a Majority of Tasks

-There are tons of ways to make designs for your blog, but Canva is the one I use a majority of the time
+There are tons of ways to make designs for your blog, but

 Canva is great because it is: